agaszmurlo/bdg-sequila/docs/source/function/function.rst

 maxGap
 *******

-This parameter is defining possible separation of intervals of maxGap or less and still consider them as overlapping.
+This parameter defines possible separation of intervals of maxGap or less and still consider them as overlapping.
 The default is equal to 0.

-Parameter is set via configuration:
+Parameter can be set in the following way:
 ::

    spark.sqlContext.setConf("maxGap","10")